aaron-grau/curic/html-css/projects/aa_times/skeleton/README.md

 - `flex` the `main-nav` and use `justify-content` for horizontal spacing
 - Use `padding` on the main nav for vertical spacing
-- Override the button styling on the left nav to have buttons without backgrounds or borders and with black text
+- Flex the unordered lists to keep their children horizontally aligned and use the `align-items` property vertically align them
+- Apply the font and sizing properties to the list elements themselves
-- Use the `$lightest-gray` color for the search, sections and gear button hovers
+- Use the `$lightest-gray` hover for the list elements without buttons
-- Style the necessary `margin` spacing
+- Style the necessary `margin` spacing between the text and the icons
 - Use `font-size` to make the gear icon bigger
-- The `vertical-align` property describes the baseline for text elements

 ## MastHead